Garbius/WootingPlugin/readme.md

 ## Build it yourself

 To build this project, you need to reference the following assemblies from your `common\SpaceEngineers\Bin64` folder:
-* `Sandbox.Common`
 * `Sandbox.Game`
 * `VRage`
 * `VRage.Input`
 * `VRage.Library`
-* `VRage.Math`

-You will also need [WootingAnalogSDK.NET](https://www.nuget.org/packages/WootingAnalogSDK.NET/) in your project because that's what this is all about.
-As mentioned earlier, you'll need [Harmony](https://www.nuget.org/packages/lib.harmony) to build the more recent versions.
+You will also need [WootingAnalogSDK.NET](https://www.nuget.org/packages/WootingAnalogSDK.NET/) in your project because that's what this is all about, and [Harmony](https://www.nuget.org/packages/lib.harmony) to build the more recent versions.